MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 > [!NOTE]
 > If you're changing the counting period, a message displays information about the results of the change.
 Choose **Yes** to change the code and calculate the first counting period for the item.
 The next time you choose to calculate a counting period in the physical inventory journal, the item appears as a line on the **Phys.
 Invt.
 Item Selection** page.
 You can then count the item periodically.

-### <a name="to-start-a-count-based-on-counting-periods-in-basic-warehouse-configurations"></a>To start a count based on counting periods in basic warehouse configurations
+### To start a count based on counting periods in basic warehouse configurations

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Physical Inventory Journal**, and then choose the related link.
 2. Choose the **Calculate Counting Period** action.